trevor-lawrence-jaguars.jpg

 The thing about "statement wins" is they only last until another statement is made; the NFL, after all, is a "What have you done for me lately?" league.

-So when the Jaguars followed up a "Monday Night Football'' triumph over the Chiefs with losses to the Seahawks and Rams, a one-point overtime escape against the Raiders and a 19-point fourth-quarter collapse to the Davis Mills-led Texans, the statement seemed to be these were the same ole' Jaguars.
+So when the Jacksonville Jaguars followed up a "Monday Night Football'' triumph over the Kansas City Chiefs with losses to the Seattle Seahawks and Los Angeles Rams, a one-point overtime escape against the Las Vegas Raiders and a 19-point fourth-quarter collapse to the Davis Mills-led Houston Texans, the statement seemed to be these were the same ol' Jaguars.

 Actually, there were more questions than statements.